Washington Health System has adapted, overcome challenges during pandemic

 To help fill this need, WHS launched a tuition repayment program for the WHS Greene facility, which helps local nurses pay off student loans and guarantee a career within our hospital system.
 Qualifying candidates must provide proof of outstanding student loan debt.
 WHS Greene will pay up to $10,000 in return for a two-year service contract.

 Each year, employees may reapply for an additional $10,000 in loan repayment for an additional two-year contract.
-Through this program, nurses may qualify for up to $30,000 in loan repayment for a six-year service agreement at WHSG.
+Through this program, nurses may qualify for up to $30,000 in loan repayment for a six-year service agreement at WHS Greene.

 WHS has also extended tuition assistance to phlebotomists and medical assistants.
 We granted five local students with a full scholarship to a phlebotomist training program and guaranteed them a position at WHS upon completing the five-week program.
 We look forward to offering more scholarships in the future.